 Fintech Transaction Monitoring Behind the Scenes

 With regulatory scrutiny continuing to mount around the bank-fintech relationship, it’s become increasingly important for both banks and fintechs and enterprises to be diligent about detecting and preventing nefarious behavior on their platforms.
-Treasury Prime supports fintechs in preventing fraud and financial crime through our partnership with RegTech platform Unit21 alongside our growing network of banks.
+Treasury Prime supports fintech fraud detection through our partnership with RegTech platform Unit21 alongside our growing network of banks.
 This collaborative approach — a tool that empowers our bank partners and fintech/enterprise customers to own their compliance, and a direct relationship with a large network of banks that effectively mitigates risk — is not only a convenient solution but a necessary one.

 Fintechs and enterprises that partner with Treasury Prime as its BaaS provider have the opportunity to integrate with Unit21 (as well as other RegTech leaders like Alloy) as our services can be linked and provide a streamlined workflow.

-Our integration enables fintech customers — as well as our bank partners — to expedite transaction monitoring and to make data-driven decisions to protect themselves against risky behavior and accept good actors into their customer base.
+Our integration enables fintech customers — as well as our bank partners — to expedite fintech transaction monitoring, fraud detection, and to make data-driven decisions to protect themselves against risky behavior and accept good actors into their customer base.

 Once a company has partnered with Treasury Prime, integrating with Unit21 is easy.
 Unit21 has an out-of-the-box data integration with Treasury Prime, so fintechs can quickly and easily get started with a simple API provided by Unit21.
 During onboarding, fintechs who choose to use Unit21 as a compliance tool will not require any extra coding, restructuring of internal tech stacks, or added implementation time beyond the initial onboarding process with Treasury Prime.